U.S. flag

 Causes and risk factors

 The cause of depression is not exactly clear.
 It is thought that various things play a role.
-These include biological factors, psychological factors, a person’s individual circumstances and particular events in their lives.
+These include biological processes, psychological and social factors, a person’s individual circumstances and particular events in their lives.
 Here are some examples of things that can make depression more likely and influence the course of the disease:

-• Genes: People have an increased risk of depression if other people in their family have had depression.
+• Genes: an increased risk of depression if other people in their family have had depression

-• Biochemical changes: The metabolism in the brain has been found to be different in people with depression, and nerve signals travel more slowly.
-Certain chemical messengers and hormonal changes can also play a role.
+• Biochemical changes: Your metabolism and hormonal changes can also play a role.

 • Physical medical problems such as strokes, heart attacks, cancer or an underactive thyroid.

-• Difficult life circumstances: for instance, persistent stress or loneliness.
+• Difficult life circumstances: for instance, constant stress, loneliness or low income

 • Lack of light: The dark autumn and winter months can lead to depression in some people.